Film50: Fifty Years of Collecting Film at Yale

 —Reid Detchon, Yale Daily News, April 5, 1968

-Over the last 50 years, the University's film archive has grown to include nearly 6,000 35mm and 16mm titles spanning more than 120 years of cinema history.
+In the 50 years from 1968 to 2018, the University's film archive grew to include nearly 6,000 35mm and 16mm titles spanning more than 120 years of cinema history.
 Overseen by the Yale Film Study Center, an Associate of the International Federation of Film Archives (FIAF), the collection continues to support teaching, learning, and research by Yale film scholars, and contributes to a robust film culture at Yale that includes an extensive exhibition schedule and a growing film preservation program.
-Revisit this page and follow the Film Study Center on Facebook and Twitter (#YaleFilm50) to learn about additional 50th anniversary activities that will be announced throughout 2018.

 Read an article about Film50 in the Yale Daily News.